hdinsight/hdinsight.github.io/storm/storm-notprocessing.md

 ### How to get DEBUG logs:

+  SSH into Worker Node for running these commands

   Here are the steps to turn DEBUG logging ON and OFF.

   Please replace [VERSION]  [topology name] [logger name] [LEVEL] and [TIMEOUT] with real values corresponding to customers cluster.